MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   ### **Perform a nozzle PID:**

   - New procedure with the last firmware (Since April 2021)!!

-    Use the menu "Special Delta" to run a PID Nozzle for PLA.
+  - Use the **"Special Delta "** menu to run a nozzle PID for PLA or other by the other method.

   By the menu:
   - "Configuration/Advanced Settings/Temperature/PID Autotune E1" and choose your current working temperature (ie: PLA 210, PETG 230, ABS 250)